 Earthquake Survivor Repurposed

 This historic nine-story building was constructed in 1904 with unreinforced masonry and a terracotta facade.
 1095 Market survived San Francisco’s 1906 earthquake as well as the subsequent fires that consumed the building’s interior.
-Previously an office building, this high-rise is now undergoing a change-of-use: it will become a hotel with retail and assembly space on the ground floor and roof levels.
+Previously an office building, this high-rise underwent a change-of-use to become a hotel with retail and assembly space on the ground floor and roof levels.

-Holmes Fire’s fire protection upgrade strategy allows a historic staircase connecting seven levels to remain open, increasing the building’s floor area while maintaining natural lighting.
+Holmes Fire’s fire protection upgrade strategy allowed a historic staircase connecting seven levels to remain open for egress purposes, increasing the building’s floor area while maintaining natural lighting.